alexiob/umya_spreadsheet_ex/DEVELOPMENT.md

 ## Features Available in Rust but Missing in the Elixir Wrapper

-1. Advanced Sheet Features

-Some sheet-level features that appear missing:

-- Tab colors
-- Sheet views (normal, page layout, page break preview)
-- Zoom settings
-- Freeze panes
-- Split panes
-- Window settings

-9. Comment Support
+1. Comment Support

-The Rust library has comment functionality (comment.rs, comment.rs) No corresponding functions in the Elixir wrapper for adding/editing cell comments
+The Rust library has comment functionality (comment.rs, comment.rs).
+No corresponding functions in the Elixir wrapper for adding/editing cell comments.

-10. Advanced Formula Support
+2. Advanced Formula Support

 While basic cell values are supported, there seems to be no specific handling for: